gtagohdev/gtagohdev.github.io/rcr-support.md

 ## List of supported data handlers (in prioritized sequence)
 - Explicit and implicit weblink handling (enable links and opening of link in web browser)
 - Explicit and implicit email handling (enable links and opening of data in email client)
-- Implicit sms number handling (enable links and opening of sms data in sms tool)
+- Explicit sms number handling (enable links and opening of sms data in sms tool)
 - Explicit and implicit phone number handling (enable links and opening of number in phone caller)
 - Composite text displaying
 - Sharing of contents through standard apps or tools installed in the device